kinnala/scikit-fem/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) with respect to documented and/or tested features.

+### Unreleased

+- Added: Support for Python 3.13.
+- Removed: Support for Python 3.8.

 ### [10.0.2] - 2024-09-03